Modern Slavery and Human Trafficking Statement

 - QBS undertakes periodic reviews to assess whether particular activities or countries are high risk in relation to modern slavery or human trafficking by applying a methodology which is based around a supplier’s country of operation and their category of supply.
 If any higher risk suppliers are identified they are subjected to further inquiry and assessment; and

-- Where QBS engages a new relationship supplier, there is a supplier onboarding process that, amongst other things, includes an assessment of any slavery or human trafficking risk; and
+- Where QBS engages a new relationship supplier, there is a supplier onboarding process that, amongst other things, includes an assessment of any slavery or human trafficking risk and a request to confirm compliance with modern slavery legislation; and

 - Creating and reviewing policies.
 The process by which policies are developed is: